zhutao100/qwen-code/docs/extension.md

 }
 ```

 - `name`: The name of the extension.
 This is used to uniquely identify the extension and for conflict resolution when extension commands have the same name as user or project commands.
+The name should be lowercase or numbers and use dashes instead of underscores or spaces.
+This is how users will refer to your extension in the CLI.
+Note that we expect this name to match the extension directory name.
 - `version`: The version of the extension.
 - `mcpServers`: A map of MCP servers to configure.
 The key is the name of the server, and the value is the server configuration.
 These servers will be loaded on startup just like MCP servers configured in a [`settings.json` file](./cli/configuration.md).
 If both an extension and a `settings.json` file configure an MCP server with the same name, the server defined in the `settings.json` file takes precedence.
+  - Note that all MCP server configuration options are supported except for `trust`.
 - `contextFileName`: The name of the file that contains the context for the extension.
-This will be used to load the context from the workspace.
+This will be used to load the context from the extension directory.
 If this property is not used but a `QWEN.md` file is present in your extension directory, then that file will be loaded.
 - `excludeTools`: An array of tool names to exclude from the model.
 You can also specify command-specific restrictions for tools that support it, like the `run_shell_command` tool.
 For example, `"excludeTools": ["run_shell_command(rm -rf)"]` will block the `rm -rf` command.
+Note that this differs from the MCP server `excludeTools` functionality, which can be listed in the MCP server config.

 When Qwen Code starts, it loads all the extensions and merges their configurations.
 If there are any conflicts, the workspace configuration takes precedence.

-## Extension Commands
+### Custom commands

 Extensions can provide [custom commands](./cli/commands.md#custom-commands) by placing TOML files in a `commands/` subdirectory within the extension directory.
 These commands follow the same format as user and project custom commands and use standard naming conventions.

-### Example
+**Example**

 An extension named `gcp` with the following structure: